-I am seriously obsessed with gochujang paste at the moment.
+Gochujang paste is probably one of my most used condiments.
 There’s just something about the spicy, sweet, funky deliciousness that it brings to any dish that I absolutely LOVE.
-Paired with creamy aioli and perfectly soft, buttery potatoes it makes for an unreal potato salad that will be your new barbecue go-to.
+Paired with creamy aioli and perfectly soft, buttery potatoes it makes for an unreal potato salad that’s a little different from the norm.

 Ingredients